-So, Sister Sasagawa got caught up in the prayer and she also recited the prayer to the voice.
+So, Sr. Sasagawa got caught up in the prayer and she also recited the prayer to the voice.

-Lord Jesus Christ, Son of the Father, send Your soul widely throughout the world.
+Lord Jesus Christ, Son of the Father, send Your Soul Spirit over the earth.

-It seemed even more beautiful and pure when the woman recited these prayers than when she had told Sister Sasagawa in the hospital, ‘Add these words after each decade.’
+It seemed even more beautiful and pure when the woman recited these prayers than when she had told Sr. Sasagawa in the hospital, ‘Add these words after each decade.’

-According to Sister Sasagawa, the woman's voice sounded just like a heavenly sound.
+According to Sr. Sasagawa, the woman’s voice sounded just like a heavenly sound.

 So, she prayed along to the woman’s voice with a lot of enthusiasm.

-Suddenly, Sister Sasagawa saw a kind of symbol appeared on the back of the Bishop who knelt down in prayer in front of her.
+Suddenly, Sr. Sasagawa saw a kind of symbol appeared on the back of the Bishop who knelt down in prayer in front of her.